berenddeboer/algolia-client/README.md

-## Instasearch for ELM powered by Algolia
+## Instasearch for Elm powered by Algolia

 [Algolia](https://www.algolia.com/) is a Saas that provides a powerful hosted search engine Api.